The Excavation Site

 Thank you for joining me on this excavation.
 Let’s see what we unearth.

 This theme has held my fascination over the last decade and only seems to be growing more and more.
-Reasonably, many of us view mental, social, and emotional experiences as deeply personal.
-Yet, I don’t think it is really possible to leave these aspects of our personal life at home.
-In fact, I think the vast majority of us know that this is an antiquated notion.
-These aspects of our experiences and identity impact our interpersonal interactions.
-Professional success is oftentimes predicated on relationships, i.e. a person’s ability to establish and cultivate connections.
-We first learn how to do this in our personal lives and (effective or not) we take those skills to work.
-Furthermore, part of creating more inclusive educational and professional spaces requires acknowledging that those very spaces have been the source of trauma for many people which makes creating those important connections difficult and terrifying.
+For me, learning how to be an anthropologist in and of itself—not a problem.
+Fun and fascinating, in fact.
+The logistics of getting a Ph.D. are challenging and brutal, but doable—on their own.
+The biggest challenge for me has been the almost daily collision between the personal and the professional.
+I think this might be the case for a lot of people.
+These aspects of our experiences and identities impact our interpersonal interactions.
+Professional success is often predicated on relationships, i.e. a person’s ability to establish and cultivate connections.
+We first learn how to do this in our personal lives and (effective or not) we carry those skills into our professional lives.
+To the point I made previously, part of creating more inclusive educational and professional spaces requires acknowledging that those very spaces have been the source of trauma for many people, which makes creating those important connections difficult and terrifying.
 Sometimes efforts to do so can be triggering and re-traumatizing.
 I think individual and collective efforts to heal and reconceptualize professional environments and how we navigate them hold potential for new and exciting possibilities.

 Connection is a theme that runs through everything I do.
 Everything that I have done in research has been about collaboration.
-My community engaged work has always been about collaboration.
+My community engaged efforts have always been about collaboration.
 The jobs where I have felt the greatest satisfaction and enjoyed myself the most have been ones where I have felt connected to the people I worked with.
 In my CV, cover letters, and such, I’ve labeled myself as collaborative, but really I think connection is the core value for me and it drives me to collaborate.
 I am interested to see the ways in which I will connect with you and others throughout this process.

-… post (or not post) in various ways whether that be this blog, YouTube, Facebook, TikTok, Instagram, Twitter, or anywhere else.
+Post (or not post) in various ways whether that be this blog, YouTube, Facebook, TikTok, Instagram, Twitter, or anywhere else.

-… take space as needed, to learn, explore, make mistakes, and grow.
+Take space as needed, to learn, explore, make mistakes, and grow.

-… “feel the feels”.
+Feel the feels.
 I cannot imagine that this expedition will be without some pretty strong and uncomfortable feelings and I acknowledge they all make sense even when I cannot make sense of them in that moment.

-… have no timeline or schedule whatsoever.
+Have no timeline or schedule whatsoever.
 I will post as I am able and willing.
 I will avoid putting pressure on myself to post in real time or immediately after something happens.
 I will post with a frequency that is comfortable for me and be okay with changes to that frequency.

-… change my mind on things.
+Change my mind on things.
 Who knows?
 I may say something or do something for which I receive eye-opening feedback.
 I certainly hope that we all see some level of personal growth through my content.
 And as I grow, I am sure my perspectives will shift.

-… chose who I engage with.
+Choose who I engage with.
 I invite you to share your experiences and insights in response to what I share.
 And, I will ignore, block, or otherwise not engage with those who choose to use hate speech, bullying, harassment, trolling, spamming, or violent words and behaviors.

-… establish a hard and fast boundary to protect myself and the people that I interact with.
+Establish a hard and fast boundary to protect myself and the people that I interact with.
 I realize that because what is important to me is connection, I spend time mulling over interactions with others.
 And, their personal agency is important to me, so my content will strive for anonymity and permissions when anonymity cannot be maintained.

 If you made it this far, well done.
 Thank you for investing your time in reading this.